makeusabrew/goursome/README.md

 1) Make sure you've got node properly installed, as goursome needs it to run

+2) Make sure you've got gource installed too (ubuntu users: compile a later version than the 0.28 which ships with 11.04!)

-2) Clone this repository to wherever you choose
+3) Clone this repository to wherever you choose

-3) Run:
+4) Run:

     ./server.js /path/to/local/git/repo/ project_namespace | gource --log-format git -i 0 -

-4) On a remote, slap this in your `post-receive`:
+5) On a remote, slap this in your `post-receive`, and make sure it has execute permissions:

+    #!/bin/bash
     read oldrev newrev refname
     curl -d "oldrev=$oldrev&newrev=$newrev&refname=$refname&namespace=project_namespace" http://your-server-address:2424/ > /dev/null 2>&1

-5) You're done!
+6) You're done!

 ## Use Cases